matanbaron94/control_mouse_with_hands/readme.md

-# Control mice using webcam
+# Control mouse using webcam

 Tested on